Robust Question Answering Through Sub-part Alignment: Introduction

-Specifically, we incorporate Semantic Role Labeling (SRL) to decompose the sentences of the question and context into predicates and corresponding arguments.
-Then we view the question answering procedure as a constrained graph alignment problem where the nodes are represented by the predicates and arguments, and the edges are formed by relations between them (e.g. predicate-argument relations and coreference relations).
-Our question should align to a local subgraph in the context, though our process is more flexible than graph alignments used in prior work \cite{sachan2016machine,khashabi2018question}.
-Once we complete the alignment, the node aligned to the wh-span should contain the answer, so we use a standard QA model to extract the answer from this span.
-Note that while we use SRL in this work, our model could work with any graph-structured semantic representation, including AMR \cite{sachan2016machine}.
+In this paper, we explore a model for text-based question answering through sub-part alignment.
+The core idea behind our method is that if every aspect of the question is well supported by the answer context, then the answer produced should be trustable~\cite{lewis2018generative}; if not, we suspect that the model is making an incorrect prediction.
+The sub-parts we use are predicates and arguments from Semantic Role Labeling \cite{palmer2005srl}, which we found to be a good semantic representation for the types of questions we studied.
+We then view the question answering procedure as a constrained graph alignment problem \cite{sachan2016machine}, where the nodes represent the predicates and arguments and the edges are formed by relations between them (e.g. predicate-argument relations and coreference relations).
+Our goal is to align each node in the question to a counterpart in the context, respecting some loose constraints, and in the end the context node aligned to the wh-span should ideally contain the answer.
+Then we can use a standard QA model to extract the answer.

+Figure~\ref{fig:intro_example} shows an adversarial example of SQuAD~\cite{jia2017adversarial} where a standard BERT QA model predicts the wrong answer \emph{August 18, 1991}.
+In order to choose the adversarial answer, our model must \textbf{explicitly} align \emph{Super Bowl 50} to \emph{Champ Bowl}.
+Even if the model still makes this mistake, this error is now exposed directly, making it easier to interpret and subsequently patch.

-Each pair of aligned nodes is scored using BERT \cite{devlin2019bert}; these alignment scores are then plugged into a beam search procedure to find the optimal graph alignment subject to constraints.
-This structured alignment model can be trained as a structured support vector machine (SSVM) to minimize alignment error with heuristically-derived oracle alignments subject to graph constraints.
-The alignment scores are computed in a black-box way, so the model does not necessarily produce token-level explanations~\cite{jain2019attention}; however, the score of an answer is directly a sum of the score of each aligned piece, making this structured prediction phase of the model ``faithful by construction.''
-Critically, this allows us to understand what parts of the alignment are responsible for a prediction, and if needed, constrain the behavior of the alignment to correct for certain types of errors.
+In our alignment model, each pair of aligned nodes is scored using BERT \cite{devlin2019bert}.
+These alignment scores are then plugged into a beam search inference procedure to perform the constrained graph alignment.
+This structured alignment model can be trained as a structured support vector machine (SSVM) to minimize alignment error with heuristically-derived oracle alignments.
+The alignment scores are computed in a black-box way, so these individual decisions aren't easily explainable~\cite{jain2019attention}; however, the score of an answer is directly a sum of the score of each aligned piece, making this structured prediction phase of the model faithful by construction~\cite{jain2020learning}.
+Critically, this allows us to understand what parts of the alignment are responsible for a prediction, and if needed, constrain the behavior of the alignment to correct certain types of errors.
+We view this interpretability and extensibility with constraints as one of the principal advantages of our model.